Fitch Rates KWG's USD Senior Notes Final 'BB-'

 floor area (GFA) of

-2.37 million sq m and land premium of CNY23.6 billion.
-Some of
+2.32 million sq m and land premium of CNY18.4bn.
+Some of the

 increase in land cost to CNY4,030/sq m, compared with